-- Project qualifies as a Special Circumstance Replacement in accordance with the TRM50 requirements - i.e. Early Replacement or Extended Life.
-For Special Circumstance Replacements (Section 3.8), the existing equipment efficiency shall be used for the baseline condition in accordance with the TRM two step analysis method. - 2.
-Projects involving new construction or gut rehab whose design demonstrates compliance with Section 406 of the latest ECCCNYS by providing more efficient HVAC performance shall set the baseline system efficiencies to exceed the minimum code efficiency requirements by 10%.
+- 1. Project qualifies as a Special Circumstance Replacement in accordance with the TRM61 requirements i.e. Early Replacement or Extended Life.
+For Special Circumstance Replacements (Section 3.8), Section 3.10), the existing equipment efficiency shall be used for the baseline condition in accordance with the TRM two step analysis method. - 2.
+Projects involving new construction or gut rehab whose design demonstrates compliance with Section 406 of the latest ECCCNYS by providing more efficient HVAC performance shall set the baseline system efficiencies to exceed the minimum code efficiency requirements by 10%. - 3.
+LMI projects should use the existing equipment type and efficiency as the baseline condition.